Garret Szantner is from Rochester Hills, Michigan. His family worshipped within

 he enrolled at Western Theological Seminary in Holland, Michigan, and received his Masters in Divinity in the spring of 2014.
 Garret’s immediate family includes his parents and three sisters.

-Garret has lived in the Friendship House at Western Seminary, which is a setting for communal living of seminarians and highly functioning persons with cognitive disabilities.
+While at Western Seminary, Garret lived in the Friendship House, a setting for communal living of seminarians and highly functioning persons with cognitive disabilities.

-Garret’s core desire is “to serve as a child of God who seeks after the presence and person Jesus Christ daily with mind, soul and strength.”
+Garret’s core desire is “to serve as a child of God who seeks after Jesus Christ daily, with mind, soul and strength.”